-If gasoline containing alcohol is used, or if the presence of alcohol is uncertain, more frequent inspections of the complete fuel system are required.
+If ethanol blended fuel rated E10 or less is used, or if the presence of alcohol is uncertain, inspections and service of the complete fuel system are required more frequently.
 Any sign of fuel leakage or deterioration must be repaired immediately before further engine operation.
+It is also important to know that ethanol blended fuel will act as a solvent and will attract and hold moisture.